Portrayal of black people in comics: African characters

 Cartoonist Lee Falk's adventure comic strip Mandrake the Magician featured the African supporting character Lothar from its 1934 debut.
 He was a former "Prince of the Seven Nations", a federation of jungle tribes, but passed on the chance to become king and instead followed Mandrake on his world travels, fighting crime.
 Initially an illiterate exotic garbed in animal skins, he provided the muscle to complement Mandrake's brain on their adventures.
 Lothar was modernized in 1965 to dress in suits and speak standard English.

-All-Negro Comics (June 1947) was a 15-cent omnibus written and drawn solely by African-American writers and artists.
-The feature starred characters that included the Lion Man, a young African scientist sent by the United Nations to oversee a massive uranium deposit at the African Gold Coast, whose main enemy was Doctor Blut Sangro.
+Lion Man, a young African scientist sent by the United Nations to oversee a massive uranium deposit at the African Gold Coast, whose main enemy was Doctor Blut Sangro, appeared in 1947's all-AFrican-American-creator anthology All-Negro Comics (more on which below.)
 Lion Man was meant to inspire black people's pride in their African heritage.

 In 1963, illustrator and musician Chris Acemandese Hall created Little Zeng, a young African king.
 Little Zeng is credited as the first black protagonist and also the first African comic book hero in the book "The Cultural/Political Movements of Harlem between 1960 and 1970: from Malcolm X to black is beautiful", organized by Klytus Smith.
 However, the character did not last long, as shortly after, Hall began to focus on his music career.

 The series Powerman, designed as an educational tool, was published in 1975 by Bardon Press Features of London, England, for distribution in Nigeria.
 The series was written by Don Avenall (aka Donne Avenell) and Norman Worker, and illustrated by Dave Gibbons and Brian Bolland.
+Another series published in the comic book was The Black Star Featuring Jango, the Fighting Black Sheriff, a Western comic about a sheriff in the fictional Gulch City, Texas.
 In 1988, Acme Press republished the series in the UK for the first time, to capitalize on the popularity of the artists, both of whose careers had since taken off.
 Acme changed Powerman's name to Powerbolt to avoid confusion with the character Luke Cage, sometimes called Power Man, published by Marvel Comics.
 Powerman, who was super strong and could fly, appeared in stories rendered in a simple style reminiscent of Fawcett Comics' Golden Age Captain Marvel.
 His only apparent weakness was snakebite.

 In the larger framework of UNESCO's General History of Africa project (2012–2015), a series of open source comic books was used to support the creation of strong and positive African women role models; it was called The Women in African History e-learning platform.
 For the production of the comics stories available on the platform, UNESCO commissioned illustrators from France, Madagascar, Nigeria, Kenya, the Democratic Republic of the Congo, and the United States.
 This project aimed to highlight illustration and graphic arts in Africa and constituted a springboard for the young artists involved: